 “The international regime against nuclear proliferation is at stake,” he added.

 Few people were more stung by Trump’s decision than those who worked for Obama.
-Although he has moved methodically to dismantle his predecessor’s legacy, his reversal of the Iran deal was particularly painful, given the five years of effort that went into imposing sanctions and the more than two-year-long negotiation led by Secretary of State John Kerry that yielded the accord.
+Though he has moved methodically to dismantle his predecessor’s legacy, his reversal of the Iran deal was particularly painful, given the five years of effort that went into imposing sanctions, and the two-year-long negotiation led by Secretary of State John Kerry that yielded the accord.

 “No rhetoric is required,” Kerry said in a statement.
 “The facts speak for themselves.
 Instead of building on unprecedented nonproliferation verification measures, this decision risks throwing them away and dragging the world back to the brink we faced a few years ago.”